Generic Name: sodium polystyrene sulfonate (SOE dee um pol ee STEER een SUL foe nate)

 What should I avoid while receiving Kionex (sodium polystyrene sulfonate)?

-Avoid taking other medicines by mouth within 6 hours before or 6 hours after you take sodium polystyrene sulfonate.
+If you have a condition that slows your digestion, avoid taking other medicines by mouth within 6 hours before or 6 hours after you take sodium polystyrene sulfonate.

 Avoid eating or drinking anything that contains sorbitol (a fruit sugar often used as a sweetener in chewing gum, diet drinks, baked goods, or frozen desserts).